 Forge highlights include the following:

-- Access to very large 3D models in a web browser and easy filtering of BIM content
+- Enabling browser-based access to large 3D models and easy filtering of BIM content

 - Delivering more than 100,000 documents to 2,000-plus users in the office and in the field